 Challenge number Detail of challenge 1 The Science attainment of disadvantaged pupils (P8 2019 PP Science -0.99 NA PP -0.35 All -0.57) is generally lower than that of their peers and teacher diagnostic assessments suggest that many pupils particularly struggle with understanding core concepts.
 A more ambitious appropriate revised curriculum has had impact on KS3 with legacy year groups from old KS3 still in KS4 currently.
-Assessments on entry to year 7 show an average score of 91.9 in ex- ternal science assessments compared to 95.5 for non-PP. Subsequent external assessments at the end of KS3 show that this gap narrows slightly with both groups making progress PP 97.8 and non-PP 101.2 2 Assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading com- prehension than peers.
-Accelerated reader indicates an 8 month gap typically.
+Provisional results suggest the Science PP P8 has improved to -0.5 but is still below peers.
+Assessments on entry to year 7 show an average score of 91.9 in external science assessments compared to 95.5 for non-PP. Subsequent external assessments at the end of KS3 show that this gap narrows slightly with both groups making progress PP 97.8 and non-PP 101.2 2 Assessments, observations, and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading comprehension than peers.
+Accelerated reader indicates an 8-month gap typically.
 This impacts their progress in all subjects.
-On entry to year 7 in the last 5 years, 72% of our disadvantaged pupils arrive below age-related expectations compared to 62% of their peers.
+On entry to year 7 in the last 6 years, 69% of our disadvantaged pupils arrive below age-related expectations compared to 59% of their peers.
 This gap remains steady during pupils' time at our school.
-3 Our assessments, observations and an in-depth study of IDACI vs en- gagement in lockdown, and discussions with pupils and families sug- gest that the education and wellbeing of many of our disadvantaged pu- pils have been impacted by partial school closures to a greater extent than for other pupils.
+3 Our assessments, observations, and an in-depth study of IDACI vs engagement in lockdown, and discussions with pupils and families suggest that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are backed up by several national studies.
-This resulted in significant knowledge gaps resulting in pupils falling fur- ther behind age-related expectations, across the board but with particu- lar concerns in Science and English.
-4 Our observations suggest many lower attaining disadvantaged pupils lack metacognitive / self-regulation strategies when faced with challeng- ing tasks, notably in their monitoring and evaluation of their answers.
-This is indicated across the curriculum, particularly in Science 5 Our assessments (including wellbeing survey), observations and dis- cussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
-Although this is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pan- demic.
+This resulted in significant knowledge gaps resulting in pupils falling further behind age-related expectations, across the board but with particular concerns in Science and English.
+4 Our observations suggest many lower attaining disadvantaged pupils lack metacognitive / self-regulation strategies when faced with challenging tasks, notably in their monitoring and evaluation of their answers.
+This is indicated across the curriculum, particularly in Science.
+5 Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
+Although this is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pandemic.
 In our community it is more frequently a result of poverty and all the challenges which go with it for both the students and their families These challenges particularly affect disadvantaged pupils, including their attainment, their mental health, and their ability to attend and focus in school.
-During the pandemic, the pastoral team supported PP students by call- ing home at least once a week and supported PP learning through Mi- crosoft TEAMs (100% contacted) 6 Our attendance data over the last 4 years indicates that attendance among disadvantaged pupils has been between 3-6% lower than for non-disadvantaged pupils.
-11 - 13% of disadvantaged pupils have been 'persistently absent' com- pared to 5 - 6% of their peers during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disad- vantaged pupils' progress.
+During the pandemic, the pastoral team supported PP students by calling home at least once a week and supported PP learning through Microsoft TEAMs (100% contacted) 6 Our attendance data over the last 5 years indicates that attendance among disadvantaged pupils has been between 3-6% lower than for non-disadvantaged pupils.
+11 - 13% of disadvantaged pupils have been 'persistently absent' compared to 5 - 6% of their peers during that period.
+Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+These are COVID effected figures.
+Our current attendance for PP (89.2%) is at NA for PP (89.1%).
+There is work to be done to be above national.